Joe-Collins-1986/travel-app/README.md

    Each post will allow the user to enter:

-    - Content - detailing their travel experiences
+   - Content: Detailing their travel experiences
-    - Image - This is an optional field the user can input if they wish - the image will be resized and stored to the client/site owner's AWS account.
+   - Image: This is an optional field the user can input if they wish.
+The image will be resized and stored to the client/site owner's AWS account.
-    - Tags - The user can add multiple tags to a post if they wish which can later be used to help filter searches.
+   - Tags: The user can add multiple tags to a post if they wish which can later be used to help filter searches.
 If no Tag is added a 'NO TAGS' tag will be applied automatically.
 The user does not have to be case sensitive with the tag enteries as these are all converted to uppercase.
-    - Experience - The user can select from a range of experience options.
+   - Experience: The user can select from a range of experience options.
 These will display on the post as emojis and can be selected to filter posts to that experience rating.
 This field is not manadatory and can be left 'Not Rated'.

    ![Add Diary Post](readme-assets/features/diary/add-diary.png)